 Anselmi and Scalice were granted a second trial on appeal.
 Their attorney argued justifiable homicide as their defense.
 He claimed that the men were simply defending themselves against “unwarranted police aggression.”
 Their attorney asserted that it was no crime to kill a cop if one is detained against his will or a weapon is drawn against him, situations in which he maintained the men should not be answerable to the law.
 On December 3, 1926 both sentences were reversed and remanded by Supreme Court Justice Lindsay.
 On June 23, 1927, during a new trial they were acquitted by Judge Lindsay.
 Anselmi and Scalice were later murdered by Al Capone in May 1929.
 They were found dead on the side of a road in Indiana beaten to death.
 The two men were hit men for Al Capone when they murdered Patrolmen Olsen and Walsh.

 Officer Walsh was laid to rest on June 17, 1925 in St. John’s Catholic Cemetery, 510 Walker Street, Wilton, Wisconsin.

 Patrolman Charles Boromeo Walsh, born January 30, 1895, received his Probationary Appointment to the Chicago Police Department on October 26, 1922.

 Officer Walsh served in the U.S. Navy and was Honorably Discharged.
 He was survived by his wife, Alice.

-Incident Recorded under Chicago Police Department homicide file, Case #9247.
+Incident recorded under Chicago Police Historical Homicide Database, Case #9247.

 In December of 1923 the Ford Squad was assigned to the Detective Division and detailed to patrol two districts.
 The cars were manned by four men in plainclothes with two shotguns.
 They patrolled 24 hours a day in eight hour shifts.